koengr/QCforBusiness/_applications/chemistry.md

 that can be gradually changed until the output matches certain requirements.
 Just like other variational approaches, it is a heuristic algorithm, lacking rigorous guarantees that it will produce the desired output in a reasonable time.
+However, it is a popular method today thanks to its ease of use and the ability to work with small, noisy computers.

 Creating a good approximation to a ground state is, in general, NP-hard.
-This means that it is extremely unlikely that a rigorous algorithm for this task will be found.
-On the other hand, there is good hope that more *heuristic* methods (just like VQE) will be found that work well on certain subsets of problems (for example, the kind of molecules frequently encountered in the human body).
+This means that it is extremely unlikely that a rigorous algorithm exists that can find the ground state of *any* quantum system.
+On the other hand, there is good hope that more *heuristic* methods (just like VQE) will be found that work well on certain subsets of systems.
 In fact, such heuristic methods already form the workhorse of classical computational chemistry, with tools such as [Density functional theory (DFT)](https://en.wikipedia.org/wiki/Density_functional_theory), [Configuration Interaction (CI)](https://en.wikipedia.org/wiki/Configuration_interaction) and [Quantum Monte Carlo (QMC)](https://en.wikipedia.org/wiki/Quantum_Monte_Carlo).
-These work for small systems but are often too slow to study large systems such as proteins or drugs[^52].
+These work for small systems but are often too slow to study large systems such as proteins or drugs[^57].
 A workaround is to apply these methods to just a small part of the target system, employing faster but less accurate methods to oversee the larger whole.

-An example of a basic workflow to find find a ground state on a quantum computer could be as follows.
-The first step is to train a VQE to output states with low energy[^53].
+An example of a basic workflow to find a ground state on a quantum computer could be as follows.
+The first step is to train a VQE to output states with low energy[^58].
 These might not be the exact ground states, but they will hopefully be very similar (in jargon, they have a large overlap with the ground state).
 As a second step, we append a QPE circuit, that will not only report the energy of the VQE states, but